exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 ### Filtering Tables
 `req~filtering-tables~1`

-Database administrators can specify, which tables of the source schema should be visible through the Virtual Schema.
+VS Owners can specify, which tables of the source schema should be visible through the Virtual Schema.

 Rationale:

 This serves two purposes.
-It allows to reduce the amount of tables scanned for metadata, thus speeding up the creation and update of the Virtual Schema.
-And data owner can limit the visibility of tables in case not all tables are relevant in the Virtual Schema.
+It allows to reduce the number of tables scanned for metadata, thus speeding up the creation and update of the Virtual Schema.
+And VS Owners can limit the visibility of tables in case not all tables are relevant in the Virtual Schema.

 Covers: